Salt Lake Temple: 1999 Salt Lake City tornado

 The temple suffered damage in 1999 when a tornado rated F2 on the Fujita Scale struck Salt Lake City.
 A wedding taking place at the time allowed a photographer to record video of the tornado as it passed near the temple, forcing the wedding party to shelter against the temple doors and pillars for protection from the wind and debris.
-They were not allowed inside to take shelter as the temple doors were locked.
-After being pelted with rain and hail, members of the wedding party surveyed the damage to the trees and surrounding buildings before resuming the ceremony.
+They were not able to take shelter inside as the temple doors were locked.
+After being pelted with rain and hail, members of the wedding party surveyed the damage to the trees and surrounding buildings before resuming family photographs.

 2020 Salt Lake City earthquake

 On the morning of March 18, 2020, a magnitude 5.7 earthquake struck just outside Salt Lake City.
 Though most of the damage was outside the city, minor damage was inflicted on the temple.
 The trumpet of the Angel Moroni on top of the temple's tallest spire was dislodged from the statue, and some stones from the smaller spires were displaced.
 No other damage to the temple was reported.
+The temple was early in its renovation process at the time, and the rest of the statue was removed the following May.
+Renovation procedures included the reinstallation of the statue on April 2, 2024.